Roshanwb/LeaveManagement/README.md

 # Leave Management System - Backend (.NET 8)

 A lightweight implementation of a Leave Management API built with **Hexagonal Architecture** and **Domain-Driven Design (DDD)**.
-This project corresponds to **User Story 1 - Submit a Leave Request** from the TF1 technical test.

 ---